godotengine/godot-website/collections/_article/year-in-review-2024.md

 </div>

 ## May
 Did you know that we still update Godot 3?
-Not everyone upgraded their projects when the big codebase refresh happened last year, so by offering two versions alongside each other we aim to accommodate these existing games as well as lower-end systems used by developers.
+Not everyone upgraded their projects when the big codebase refresh happened last year, so by offering two versions alongside each other we aim to accommodate these existing games as well as the lower-end systems used by some developers.

 The feature freeze for 3.6 happened in May, leading up to the most recent [release in September](https://godotengine.org/article/godot-3-6-finally-released/).